mildmojo/HTMLE/README.md

 3) **Run the compiler:**
-On PC: right-click "build for desktop.bat" and select "Run as administrator" On Mac: double click "build for desktop.command"
-In Terminal: Type "grunt desktop" and hit enter
+On PC: right-click "build for desktop.bat" and select "Run as administrator" On Mac/Linux: double click "build for desktop.command" In Terminal: Type "npx grunt desktop" and hit enter

 *This task compiles src/main to dist/desktop.*